 - You’ll find beautiful Devon beaches like Croyde and Saunton Sands nearby too.

 - South Molton is the nearest town for shopping and a twice weekly market.

-Shepherd’s Sky Super Hut: big, beautiful luxury glamping, Devon – sleeps 5
+Shepherd’s Sky Super Hut: big and beautiful luxury glamping in Devon – sleeps 5

 The extraordinary Shepherd’s Sky Super Hut takes luxury glamping to another level.
 Not only is it 36ft long, it sleeps five in two large bedrooms and the kitchen is big enough for a full-size gas cooker.
 Larger than life also applies to its eco-features which range from solar panels to wildlife boxes and rainwater recycling.
 You’re surrounded by untouched Devon countryside in every direction, but Exeter is a short drive away and you can play on the coast at Ilfracombe just as easily as you can at Torquay.

 What makes Shepherd’s Sky good for larger families